arkascha/dokuwiki-plugin-auth-authhtaccess/README.md

 flock is used on the .htaccess file itself whenever the other files need to be read or written to.
 Should be safe as long as nothing else is updating these files.

 ==== TODO ====
  * Test the locking strategy (uses flock) to see if it really works under load.
 (Lots of users changing passwords etc)
  * Test under a real apache implementation (I'm using Jetty with a HTAccessHandler that attempts to mimic apache behaviour)
  * Test on non Linux OS
  * Allow the "htuser" file to be optional (only makes sense if autopasswd is off because otherwise email is necessary for registering users)

+==== Concerns ====
+Whilst porting the existing implementation as required a few issues became clear.
+Those issues have not (yet) been solved or removed, since this is not part of my current goal.
+Nevertheless it is important to point them out:
+ * definitely only suited for a real small number of users
+   * won't scale, since files have to be read in full and rewritten in full all the time
+   * file system based locking indeed might get an issue with larger user base
+ * selection of password hashing algorithm
+   * does not obey the algorithm set in the configuration
+   * usage of the `crypt()` function appears hard wired
+ * password is stored (encrypted) in client side cookie
+   * motivation appears to be the "remember me" feature
+   * might be a general dokuwiki issue

+==== Authors ====
+ * Grant Gardner <grant@lastweekend.com.au>
+ * Christian Reiner <info@christian-reiner.info>

+Based on previous authentication backends by:
+ * @author     Samuele Tognini <samuele@cli.di.unipi.it>
+ * @author     Andreas Gohr <andi@splitbrain.org>
+ * @author     Chris Smith <chris@jalakai.co.uk>
+ * @author     Marcel Meulemans <marcel@meulemans.org>
+ * @author     Grant Gardner <grant@lastweekend.com.au>
+ * Additions:  Sebastian S <Seb.S@web.expr42.net>

 ==== Release Notes ====

+=== 1.0 (Grant Gardner) ===
+ * Initial implementation
 === 1.01 (Grant Gardner) ===
  * Fixed bug where deleting users would leave their groups behind
  * Fixed incorrect case-sensitive matching of values in .htaccess files
  * Allow configuration of htaccess file location to bypass .htaccess auto-discovery
 === 2.00 (Christian Reiner) ===
  * Ported implementation to the current plugin based authentication strategy used in dokuwiki since version 2014-09-29
  * A number of fixes and corrections, but no consequent cleanup